The Tax Disputes and Litigation Review: Portugal

 40 See Article 78 LGT.

-41 See Article 101-C CIRS and Article 98 CIRC, regarding individual or corporate taxpayers, respectively.
+41 See Article 101–C CIRS and Article 98 CIRC, regarding individual and corporate taxpayers, respectively.

 42 See Article 22 CIVA.

 43 Transposed into the Portuguese legal order by Decree-Law No. 186/2009 of 12 August 2009.

 45 See Article 97(3) CIVA.

 46 See Article 77 CPPT.

 47 Court fees are levied in accordance with the Judicial Costs Regulation (RCJ), a statute that applies to all judicial court procedures, including tax courts.

 48 Tax Arbitration fees are specifically set out in the Tax Arbitration Costs Regulation (RCAT).

 49 Whenever the taxpayer exercises the right to choose one of the arbitrators (see Section VII, infra) the costs are significantly higher, ranging from €6,000 (for claims up to €60,000) to €120,000 (for claims up to €10 million).